Eulogy Example with Free Eulogy Template

 Anyone can give a eulogy but it’s usually a family member, friend or minister who’s leading the funeral service.
 If asking a pastor or celebrant to deliver part of the eulogy, it’s important to make it clear who’s going to say what, so that no details are missed out.

-What makes a good Eulogy?
+What makes a good eulogy?

 Be truthful so those listening to the eulogy recognise the person they knew and loved.
 Don’t be afraid to say what they were really like, even including the things they disliked.
 Include some humour, such as funny memories of holidays shared.
 Gathering stories and memories from other people will make this process easier.
 You could ask each family member to write down a special memory and share it with you.

-What advice would you give to someone preparing to give a Eulogy?
+What advice would you give to someone preparing to give a eulogy?

 The thought of preparing a eulogy, especially if you were very close to the deceased, can be daunting, but the process of writing a eulogy can be a healing process as you recall the special memories of your loved one.
 On a practical note, type out the eulogy rather than writing it by hand so it’s easy for you to read, and anyone else in case someone needs to step in and take over.
 Also, it’s common for people delivering eulogies to read too quickly so you could put dashes or extra spaces between sentences to make you pause and read slower.